platformsh/platformsh-docs/docs/src/security/data-collection.md

 * Article 4 "personal data": Our accounts system contains some "personal data" (name, address, phone, etc.) to allow us to bill your account appropriately.
 This information can be verified, changed, and deleted by [logging into your account](https://accounts.platform.sh/).
 * Article 9 "special categories": We do not collect nor store any "special categories of personal data" (race, religion, sexual orientation, etc.) or any other attributes that are irrelevant to our business.
 * Article 30 "records of processing activities": The only "records" we collect are IP addresses and Log files.
-These reside on AWS/Azure/Orange, depending on your hosting, and may be sent to Sentry.io if there are crashes.

 ## Application logs